Pre-Conditions: Your Canto account needs to be connected to PrintUI and the PrintUI extension needs to be installed within InDesign.

 - Click on the little menu icon within the PrintUI Management extension in InDesign and select Enter Login Credentials.

-Layers and objects where the content is meant to be editable but that are not supposed to be moved, resized, or rotated must be Locked.
+Layers and objects where the content is meant to be editable but isn't supposed to be moved, resized, or rotated must be Locked.
+You can (un)lock a layer by clicking the right box.

 - Locked Layers: Objects can be edited (replaced, resized, moved, and rotated) inside the frame, but the frame itself can not be moved or resized.